sccapp/sccapp.github.io/_tabs/tags.md

 #### **Downloading the test app**

 ###### **Android**
-Once you have been added as a testor, you may go to the following link to download and install the app: <https://play.google.com/apps/internaltest/4700153961691507100>
+Once you have been added as a tester, you may go to the following link to download and install the app: <https://play.google.com/apps/internaltest/4700153961691507100>

 ###### **iPhone**
 Once you have been added as a testor, you will receive an invitation to download and install the app via email, with the subject